canidlogic/lilac/doc/lilac_draw.md

 The `[shading]` parameter is the path to an image file to read as the shading file.
 The path must have a PNG image format extension.

 The `[table]` parameter is the path to a text file specifying shading information.
 The format of this file is described in section 2.1 "Table file syntax".

+The `[pshade]` parameter is the path to a Lua script that will serve as the programmable shader.
+Use a hyphen `-` if there is no programmable shader script to load.

 The `[texture_1]` ... `[texture_n]` is an array of parameters specifying paths to image files to read as texture files.
 Each path must have a PNG image format extension.
 There must be at least two textures.
 The first texture is always the background (paper) texture, and the second texture is always the pencil texture.